 The status of the applicant organisation will be verified during due diligence.

 The organisation must have an average income of less than £1,000,000 per annum for the past 3 years, as shown in approved organisational accounts.
-You may be asked to provide relevant documentation as evidence.
+Relevant documentation may be requested as evidence.

-New organisations with fewer than three years of accounts may also apply and in such cases, average annual income will be calculated based on the organisation’s length of operation.
+New organisations with fewer than 3 years of accounts may also apply and in such cases, average annual income will be calculated based on the organisation’s length of operation.

 Applicants can apply for up funding for up to £250,000 per grant.